boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : The port number identifying the start of a range of port numbers.
 A value of zero indicates that the range start is not specified, i.e., the range is defined in some other way.

 Additional Information:
-: See the assigned tranport protocol (e.g., TCP, UDP, DCCP, and SCTP) port numbers at https://www.iana.org/assignments/service-names-port-numbers.
+: See the assigned transport protocol (e.g., TCP, UDP, DCCP, and SCTP) port numbers at https://www.iana.org/assignments/service-names-port-numbers.

 ## portRangeEnd